What Is Attention Deficit Disorder? ADHD Symptoms Explained

 What are the symptoms of Inattentive ADHD vs. Hyperactive ADHD?
 Are ADHD symptoms different in adults?
 In women?
-To receive an ADHD diagnosis, children or adults must demonstrate six of these nine symptoms of inattention and/or hyperactivity-impulsivity in at least two settings over six months or more.
+To receive an ADHD or ADD diagnosis, children or adults must demonstrate six of these nine symptoms of inattention and/or hyperactivity-impulsivity in at least two settings over six months or more.

 Doctors diagnose attention deficit hyperactivity disorder (ADHD or ADD) using detailed criteria spelled out in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 In its entry on attention deficit, the DSM-V lists nine ADHD symptoms for Primarily Inattentive ADHD and nine symptoms for Primarily Hyperactive-Impulsive ADHD.
 ADHD in adults and ADHD in children can manifest in different ways.

 A child may be diagnosed with ADHD only if he or she exhibits at least six of nine symptoms from one of the lists below, and if the symptoms have been noticeable for at least six months in two or more settings — for example, at home and at school.
 What’s more, the symptoms must interfere with the child’s functioning or development, and at least some of the symptoms must have been apparent before age twelve.
 Older teens and adults may need to consistently demonstrate just five of these symptoms in multiple settings.

 Symptoms of ADHD – Primarily Inattentive Type (Formerly Known as ADD)